mochoabuilds/-cognition-/README.md

 # DISCUSSION

-# APPENDIX: POLICY MEMORANDUM
+# POLICY MEMORANDUM
 + How will the profits that accrue from increasing automation be reinvested back into communities for collective gain?
 + Working Answer1: In a society that respects labor rights, each person would receive a cash payment equal to their share of the value of an automation-tax, taken on industry in pursuit of economic gain.
 Fee proceeds called the “universal basic dividend” would go to all in that community, dispersal tbd.
 An automation-tax on such systems also provides industry with an incentive to ensure sufficient re-training, especially of low skilled workers or they bear the full brunt of the automation-tax.
-This is an idea in progress.
-+ Working Answer2: There’s a need to create an independent accountability mechanism as we design and refine computer vision policies.
-It should help guests, corner store mgmt and local authority investigate complaints as well as make these public complaints available and easily searchable.
+An automation-tax could also fund an independent accountability group as we write and refine computer vision policies.
+It would help shoppers, corner store mgmt and local authority investigate public complaints that are available and easily searchable.
 We must analyze complaint cause and question methods to design effective computer vision policies.
-An automation-tax would go this.
+An automation-tax would fund this.
 This is an idea in progress.
-+ I'm still reading up on regulation, rules, accounting standards, disclosure standards, stewardship codes, community opinion and new intrepretations of laws for both 1 & 2.
+I'm still reading up on regulation, rules, accounting standards, disclosure standards, stewardship codes, community opinion and new interpretations of laws.

-## APPENDIX: SANDBOX
+## SANDBOX
 + Show it’s possible to get interesting services without egregious and invasive privacy practices (NO FACE RECOGNITION)
 + Better handling the 10% of "edge cases" (unusual cases that are not common in training data)
 + Branching object persistence models across multiple cameras